 In those cases, you don’t have to worry.
 Just talk about it.
 Let your partner know that something feels off in your relationship and you want to make sure you are both on the same page.
 A simple talk should get you moving back in the right direction.

 But, if it is bigger than a work problem or stress, you may want to worry.
 Our guts tell us when something feels off in our relationships.
-They are usually right.
+And they are usually right.
 [Read: 14 ways to learn better communication and make your relationship stronger]

 All relationships are different.
 The reason your relationship feels off could be totally different to why your best friend’s relationship feels off, or your boss’s relationship feels off.